 In agile teams, there should be short meetings at regular intervals during a project and again after its conclusion.
 These are often referred to as “agile retrospectives” or a “sprint retrospective” or a “scrum retrospective.”
 These should occur with the full team assembled and participating.
 It needs to be engaged with trust, openness, and honesty to clear the air, address tensions, and to recognize and celebrate successes.
 The agile retrospective is often based on posing and discussing several essential questions: 1) What’s working?
 2) What’s not working?
 3) What can be improved?
 4) What can be added to the process? and 5) What can be removed from the process?
 For more information on different ways to run an agile retrospective, see 3 Popular Ways to Run a Productive Retrospective, How To Run An Effective Agile Retrospective Meeting, and The Ultimate Guide to Agile Retrospectives.

 Twenty-First Century Tools for Agile Team Performance Management

 If your business has begun to or is interested in shifting to an agile approach to performance management, there are two essential tools that will facilitate making the shift.
 One is a user-friendly yet powerful learning management system (LMS) you can use for training and learning programs your employees will need to gain essential knowledge about what agile means and how to apply it in the workplace.
-Another is a performance management system (PMS) that not only integrates seamlessly with your LMS but is also designed to facilitate agile performance management.
-I invite you to explore the eLeaP LMS for the first tool and to stay tuned for the launch of an agile performance management platform to go with it.
+Another is a people success platform that includes a performance management system (PMS) that not only integrates seamlessly with your LMS but is also designed to facilitate agile performance management.
+I invite you to explore the eLeaP LMS and the eLeaP PSP.